Pravin-Ade/DevOps-Zone/Docker/Dockerfiles/Docker-Sesson1.md

 ### A more useful container

-Let's run a more exciting container:
+Let's run a more exciting container: Now create a container and login into it
-    docker run -it ubuntu
+    docker run -it ubuntu /bin/bash
     root@04c0bb0ade:/#

 **-it is shorthand for -i -t.**